l2beat/l2beat/backend/README.md

 The build makes use of a cache stored in the `cache` folder.
 The `cache/precomputed.json` is used to bootstrap the cache so that not all of the historical data has to be downloaded.

 The result of this build is the `build/data.json` file which contains up to date information about the various L2 protocols.

+## Precomputed build

+A precomputed build has the same requirements as the production build but also updates the precomputed.json file after the build is finished.